beNative/docforge/docs/README.md

 - **AI-Powered Refinement:** Use your connected local LLM to automatically refine and improve your documents with a single click.
 - **Document Templating:** Create reusable document templates with variables to quickly generate new documents for recurring tasks.
 - **Document Export:** Save any document to your filesystem with a suggested filename and the correct extension for its detected type, whether you're running the Electron app or using the browser build.
+- **Document Locking:** Protect sensitive drafts by toggling a padlock button that flips the editor into a read-only mode until you intentionally unlock it.
 - **Integrated Python Workflow:** Open an inline Python console tied to your documents to execute snippets, review logs, and manage isolated environments without leaving DocForge.
 - **Shell & PowerShell Execution:** Run or syntax-test scripts directly from the editor with per-document environment overrides that merge with workspace defaults configured in Settings.
 - **Version History:** Explicitly save new versions of your documents.
 Manage your history by viewing diffs, deleting old versions, and restoring to any point in time.